emarcey/cicerone/glossary/styles.md

 	* drinkers loved the elegant appearance
 	* **Hendrik Verlinden worked with secular brewery Drie Linden in 1932 to produce Witkap Pater**
 		* funny enough, he trademarked the Witkap Pater as a "Trappistenbier", which was the first time "Trappist" had been legally used as a trademark
-	* Then, he worked with Westmalle to produce Superbier in 1934
+	* Then he worked with Westmalle to produce Superbier in 1934
 		* Brother Thomas added more hops and called it Tripel in 1956
 	* gave the pretty color and drinkability of a pilsner with the belgian character
 	* lots of light candi sugar